Jessicavazm/JessicaVaz_T2A2/README.md

 Postgresql serves as open-source relational database management system (RDBMS) that enables users to store, manage, and retrieve data efficiently and securely.
 It's stores data in a practical and easy to manage way.
 Data is stored in DB using tables where tables are the entities, attributes are the columns and objects are the rows.

-It ensure data maintain it's integrity by placing constraints in tables (primary and foreign keys, unique and not null rules).
+It ensures data maintain it's integrity by placing constraints in tables (primary and foreign keys, unique and not null rules).
 Users are able to perform queries using SQL, PostgreSQL, programming languages.

 - By adhering to the ACID principles (Atomicity, Consistency, Isolation, and Durability), the database system ensures that all data is processed and stored in a very reliable way.
 - Postgresql complies with SQL standards which helps when migrating from other SQL databases.
 - Flexibility: PostgreSQL can either be used as relation db system or non relational (NoSQL) for JSON data storage and query.
 - Postgres DB system is compatible with most computer operating systems such as Linux, Windows, MacOS, BSD and Solaris.
 - It's an open source and free of charge application.
-- Supports a great variety of query and procedural languages such as SQL, PL/pgSQL, Python, Perl.
 - Multi-Version concurrency Control allows multiple data to be processed simultaneously without interfering with each other.
 - Accepts Primitives data, Structured data such as Date/time, Arrays, Range, JSON, JSONB, XML, Geometry Data and it also allows you to custom your own data(composite and custom types).
 - PostgreSQL supports many different types of authentication such as GSSAPI, SSPI, LDAP, SCRAM-SHA-256 and Certificate.
 Pgcrypto extension can also be used in PostgreSQL to perform hashing and encryption to handle sensitive data and ensure data security.